Term of the Moment

 (3) (WORM) (Write Once Read Many) A magnetic tape format that can prevent recorded files from being erased or rewritten.
 See LTO.

-(4) (WORM) (Write Once Read Many) There are two kinds of optical drive technologies that prevent files from being rewritten.
+(4) (WORM) (Write Once Read Many) There are two kinds of optical drive technologies that prevent files from being overwritten.
 The traditional ablative WORM makes a permanent change in the recording material.
 Continuous composite write (CCW) is a WORM mode in a normally rewritable magneto-optical (MO) cartridge.
-The drive's firmware ensures that recorded areas on the medium are not rewritten.
+The drive's firmware ensures that recorded areas on the medium are not overwritten.
 See optical disc and MDISC.

 WORM Cartridges